Daph1986/Postfly-business-card-creator/README.md

 Testing and Bugs
 ======

-The testing has been done on multiple devices and browsers, eventually everything works as intended.
-Due to the fact that this subject contained more content as expected a separate page has been created.
+The tests have been done on multiple devices and browsers, in the end everything works as intended.
+Because this topic contained more content than expected, a separate page was created.
-For more details on testing and bugs please view this [file](TESTING.md).
+For more details about testing and bugs please view this [file](testing/README.md).

 Deployment
 ======